 Picking time can be optimised by using conveyor technology.
 The cartons are automatically transported to the picking zones.
 Picking methods such as Pick-to-Light and Pick-by-Point® are optimally suited for this.
 The pick list is scanned.
 The light shows the picker the goods on the shelf (including the quantity).
 The picking performance is optimised.
 The process in the warehouse is thus greatly accelerated.

 Depending on the development of the technical picking methods, serial picking has the following advantages as a procedure:

 - Little training

-- Extension options (conveyor technology, Pick-to-Light, Voice Picking, Pick-by-Point®, etc.)
+- Expansion options (conveyor technology, Pick-to-Light, Voice Picking, Pick-by-Point®, etc.)

 Disadvantages of serial picking

 The disadvantages are defined as follows: